Is Scottish farmed salmon sustainable?

 Worryingly, many of the environmental concerns in this 2018 review are the same as flagged back in the last review of 2002 but the scale of the industry and therefore impacts are now much bigger.
 During this period the industry has continued growing despite a lack of comprehensive understanding of its environmental performance.

-MCS believe that before further growth can be considered, more research is needed to ensure the environment is fully safeguarded.
+The Marine Conservation believes that before further growth can be considered, more research is needed to ensure the environment is fully safeguarded.
 Any further expansion of the industry as it stands will be unsustainable and may cause irrecoverable damage to the environment.